Modafinil or Adrafinil? Here’s the Smarter Pick (and Why It Matters)

 ⚖️ Regulatory Oversight: A Stark Contrast

-Modafinil is a Schedule IV controlled substance in the U.S., with dosage, distribution, and safety guidelines tightly controlled.
-Adrafinil, sold online as a “nootropic,” is entirely unregulated — raising concerns about purity, sourcing, and dosage variability (Lowe et al., 2021).
+Modafinil is a Schedule IV controlled substance in the U.S., with dosage, distribution, and safety guidelines tightly regulated.
+Adrafinil, sold online as a “nootropic,” is entirely unregulated, which raises concerns about purity, sourcing, and dosage variability (Lowe et al., 2021).

 Efficacy: Modafinil Has the Research Edge